-RHD’s IDEATE has been accepted by Philadelphia Tech Week 2018 to present a session on “The Biggest Obstacle to Using Technology to Achieving Human Service Outcomes.”
-The event will be May 1 from 10 am-1 pm at RHD’s corporate office (4700 Wissahickon Ave.
-Suite 126, Philadelphia PA 19144) and will include conversation among providers and gizmo demonstration including micro-controllers, job accommodations, off-the-shelf solutions, cloud poling and one robotic assistant.
+RHD’s IDEATE was at Philadelphia Tech Week 2018 to present a session on “The Biggest Obstacle to Using Technology to Achieving Human Service Outcomes.”
+The event included conversation among providers and gizmo demonstration including micro-controllers, job accommodations, off-the-shelf solutions, cloud poling and one robotic assistant.

 Now in its eighth year, Philly Tech Week is a week-long celebration of technology and innovation happening throughout the Greater Philadelphia region.

 Human services providers are constantly asked to meet outcomes that both increase the quality of care as well as create independence in their program participants.
 Given the state of shrinking subsidies and fierce competition for funding, we’ve called for an increase in the technology used on the client side for therapeutic gain rather than strictly managerial efficiencies, provider branding or e-advocacy.
 This session is a conversation for human service workers who do the hands-on support of vulnerable individuals, individuals who want to use their technology to empower others, families of individuals with disabilities, individuals with disabilities and human service managers.
 We want to explore what our devices and systems do for the individuals we serve, brainstorm things we haven’t thought of for our clients and celebrate the way these devices change lives for the better.
 This session also allows attendees to try a number of devices that are actually used to increase client independence that accelerate meeting human service outcomes.
 We will be exploring micro-controlled adaptive interfaces, a robotic component and some little known out-of-the-box solutions.